 Since the Day of Preparation is the groundwork for the Sabbath, and that means that’s the day before the Sabbath, and the Sabbath is a Saturday, then it must be a Friday.

-Next, Apostle Matthew substantiates this claim for us, for, he writes:
+Next, Apostle Matthew substantiates this claim for us, he writes:

 “Now the next day, that followed the day of the preparation, the chief priests and Pharisees came together unto Pilate” (Matthew 27:62).

-In the verse above, the Bible doesn’t explicitly tells us that the Chief Priests and the Pharisees visited Pilate on the Sabbath.
+In the verse above, the Bible doesn’t explicitly tell us that the Chief Priests and the Pharisees visited Pilate on the Sabbath.

 Owing to the proximity of the Sabbath day, and the late time of the day when Jesus Christ died, there was much urgency in securing quickly a burial place for him.